Rights are used to make sure you feel safe, looked after, respected and listened to. They are like a list of promises for treating you fairly.

 The ASL Act makes sure that people listen to what you and your parents and carers think about your learning needs.
 It gives your parents and carers rights to ask your school to find out if you need extra support at school.
 If you’re over 16 you have the same rights as your parents and carers (as long as you are able to give your views, take part in decisions and understand what they might mean to you in school).

-How the law is changing to give pupils more rights ….
+The law has changed to give pupils more rights ….

 What does this mean for me???

-This means that, from January 2018 (when the new rights kick in), if you’re 12 or over (and you are able to give your views, take part in decisions and understand what they might mean to you in school) you’ll have rights like being able to ask your school to find out if you need extra support, or make an appeal if you’re not happy with the support you’re getting.
+This means that if you’re 12 or over (and you are able to give your views, take part in decisions and understand what they might mean to you in school) you have rights like:

 What do young people think about these new rights?